MausGames/core-engine/tools/template/executable/data/shaders/readme.txt

 bool  coreAllInvocations      (in bool)
-T     coreMin3                (in T, in T, in T)   // trinary minimum T     coreMax3                (in T, in T, in T)   // trinary maximum int   coreMod                 (in int, in int)     // modulo operator vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion
+T     coreMin3                (in T, in T, in T)   // trinary minimum T     coreMax3                (in T, in T, in T)   // trinary maximum T     coreMed3                (in T, in T, in T)   // trinary median int   coreMod                 (in int, in int)     // modulo operator vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion